 You need to review the Freehold register you have again and check the Charges Register as there may be mention of a lease.
 The best way to be sure that you are also the registered owner of the leasehold and freehold title as well is to check (£3).
 It is not completely unheard of in Ringmer and other areas of the country and poses no real issues for owners other than when they remortgage they have to account for both freehold and leasehold interests when dealing with lenders.
 You can also question the situation with the conveyancing lawyer who completed the work.

-How does conveyancing in Ringmer differ for newly converted properties?
+How does conveyancing in Ringmer differ for new build properties?

-Most buyers of new build property in Ringmer approach us having been asked by the builder to sign contracts and commit to the purchase even before the property is ready to move into.
-This is because new home sellers in Ringmer usually acquire the site, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build residence in Ringmer approach us having been asked by the developer to sign contracts and commit to the purchase even before the residence is constructed.
+This is because builders in Ringmer typically buy the site, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Ringmer or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Ringmer or who has acted in the same development.